BCA-Alumni-Portal/Alumni-Portal/README.md

 # Starting it up
-Once you have filled out all the information in the `.example_env`, change the file name to `.env`
+Once you have filled out all the information in the `.example_env`, change the file name to `.env`.

-Run `npm start` in the main directory to start the application
+Run `npm start` in the main directory to start the application.